wellys3/FALV/README.md

 FALV - Fast ALV Grid
 http://abapblog.com/falv

+# Changes V 740.1.0.18
+Chain call for setters in COLUMNS and LAYOUT are now possible (ZDEMO_FALV18) Creation of FALV that is inherited in local class can be done in short way (ZDEMO_FALV19)

+# Changes V 740.1.0.17
+Creation of FALV that is inherited in global class can be done in short way (ZDEMO_FALV17)

 # Changes V 740.1.0.16
 Bug Fix for mass replace function if it was run from FALV in custom container
 # Changes V 740.1.0.15